customer service final

 The customer experience encompasses every interaction with your product or service, with any employee whether in-person or otherwise, with any of your apps or technology, etc. It even includes the moments they think about your brand (hopefully with fondness) or discuss it with others.

 Customer service is a vital part of the customer experience.
-Sometimes a single encounter can turn the tide – for better or for worse – in one’s perception about a brand.
+Sometimes a single encounter can turn the tide—for better or worse—in one's perception about a brand.
+In a worst case scenario, one bad customer service encounter can destroy the experience, negating all positive products or services your business has to offer.

 What have the employees on the other end been trained to do?
 Do they know how to answer questions?
 Diffuse anger?
 Upsell?
 Escalate issues to other departments?